designmynight/designmynight-developers/hugo/content/booking-widget/index.md

 This section will also allow you to [generate booking widget codes for a specific booking type or to list multiple venues within your Venue group](https://collins.uservoice.com/knowledgebase/articles/893919-widget-codes).

-**Please note:** only add the booking widget to your website once your Collins settings have been checked and your team has completed their training with a member of our Collins Customer Success Team.
+**Please note:** please only add the booking widget to your website once your Collins settings have been checked and your team has completed their training with a member of our Collins Customer Success Team.
 Otherwise you may start getting bookings/enquiries in that your team are unable to manage!

 ## Embedding the form